Kunti Kamara: Trial

 Kamara's trial – in the crimes against humanity division of the Paris court (variously reported as the Paris Assize Court or the Paris Appeals Court) – was set to begin November 8, 2022, but began October 10, 2022.
 It was expected to last until November 4, 2022.
 A 10-member jury was empaneled to judge the case.

 Kamara denied all the charges – particularly the charge of cannibalism.

 The four-week trial was to include testimony of more than 36 witnesses and experts, some brought from Liberia by the French prosecutors.
 Among the witnesses at the trial were three men and a woman reportedly in Lofa County when the crimes allegedly took place.
 Kamara has denied knowing the witnesses.

 Also testifying was former ULIMO senior officer Alieu Kosiah, who had been convicted in June 2021 of similar Liberian war crimes in a Swiss court, largely due to testimony by Kamara.
 Kosiah, whose appeal in the Swiss courts is still pending, spent most of his time testifying to his own innocence – mentioning little about Kamara, but noting that Kamara had been involved in the capture of the Lofa County town of Foya, in the summer of 1993 (which Kamara deines) and that Kamara had probably been based there for months afterward.

 While testifying, Kosiah protested the French court's relevance, questioning a European court's capacity to judge the events in Liberia, complaining that the prosecution does not understand those events, adding "I think this case is too complicated to be judged by white people."

 Kamara's legal defense team questioned the credibility of the evidence against him, none of which was physical evidence, and which almost solely consisted of various witnesses' testimony, some of which was contradictory.

-October 31, the state prosecutor asked the court to sentence Kamara to life in prison.
+On October 31, the state prosecutor asked the court to sentence Kamara to life in prison.

-The morning of November 2, Kamara was allowed to make his final remarks, and only said "I have nothing to say except that I am innocent today, I will be innocent tomorrow.
+On November 2, Kamara was allowed to make his final remarks, and only said "I have nothing to say except that I am innocent today, I will be innocent tomorrow.
 I was a simple soldier."